ludwig-ai/ludwig-docs/docs/configuration/features/input_features.md

-The Ludwig configuration's `input_features` section is list of feature definitions.
-Each feature definition contains two required fields: `name` and `type`.
+The `input_features` section is list of feature definitions.
+Each feature definition contains two required fields:
+`name` and `type`.

 === "YAML"